Yirrmal

-Yirrmal Marika (born 1993), known mononymously Yirrmal, is an Indigenous Australian vocalist.
+Yirrmal Marika (born 1993), known mononymously as Yirrmal, is an Indigenous Australian vocalist.
 A Yolngu man, his music features traditional sounds and elements of Yolŋu music.

 Early life

 Yirrmal Marika was born in 1993 in Yirrkala in the Rirratjingu clan and began learning music at age 11.

 Personal life

-Yirrmal's father Witiyana Marika was a singer and dancer in Yothu Yindi and is related to Dr Gurrumul Yunupingu on his mother's side.
+Yirrmal's father, Witiyana Marika, was a singer and dancer in Yothu Yindi and is related to Dr Gurrumul Yunupingu on his mother's side.
 Yirrmal cites his grandfather and former lead singer of Yothu Yindi, Dr Yunupingu as his biggest influence saying "He was my inspiration since I was a kid.
 He did great things for all Australians.
 There are a lot of other Indigenous people that I look up to also – people such as Archie Roach, Gurrumul, Saltwater Band, Dan Sultan, Jessica Mauboy and Rrawun Maymuru.
 I see what they have done for their people."

 Yirrmal moved to Geelong, Victoria in 2011.